-If you’re planning a visit to Vietnam, one important consideration is how you will get around the cities.
+If you’re planning a visit to Vietnam, especially if you’re a budget traveler, one important consideration is how you will get around the cities.

 Uber is everyone’s favorite ride app, so you may be wondering, “Is there Uber in Vietnam?”